GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

   - TRUE and FALSE are obsolete
   - many PDB procedures are obsolete or renamed, or their signature changed

-Once you edit a script for these changes, the script won't work in GIMP v2.
+Once you edit a script for these changes, the script won't work in LIGMA v2.

 Other changes:

   - you can install scripts like plugins in other languages
-  - scripts can use the new mult-layer selection feature of GIMP
+  - scripts can use the new mult-layer selection feature of LIGMA
   - a script can abort with an error message
   - a script's settings are more fully saved

 Those changes might not affect an existing plugin.
-You need only understand those changes when you want to use new features of GIMP.
+You need only understand those changes when you want to use new features of LIGMA.

-A word of explanation: the GIMP developers understand these changes may be onerous.
+A word of explanation: the LIGMA developers understand these changes may be onerous.
 Script developers might need to maintain two different versions of their scripts.
-Some users will stick with GIMP 2 for a while and some will switch to GIMP 3.
+Some users will stick with LIGMA 2 for a while and some will switch to LIGMA 3.
-But GIMP 3 is a major version change with new features.
+But LIGMA 3 is a major version change with new features.
 A clean break is necessary to move forward with improvements.
 The situation is similar to the disruption caused by the move from Python 2 to 3.